Skip to content

 Acute abdominal pain (AAP) accounts for about 10 % of all Emergency Department (ED) visits worldwide.
 In the US and Europe combined, more than 23 million patients visits the ED due to AAP each year.

 Unfortunately, this is a very difficult task and requires experience and confidence from the ED physician.
-As of today, the ED doctor often need to use time consuming and uncomfortable X-ray examinations and consult senior surgeons to determine if the patient suffers from peritonitis.
+Hence, the ED doctor often need to use additional advanced examinations and consult senior surgeons to determine if the patient suffers from peritonitis.

 PERIsign, an emergency fast track

-PERIsign is able to detect if the patient suffers from peritonitis very early in the emergency department workflow, without incurring the time and cost associated with X-ray investigations and consulting senior surgeons.
-PERIsign is cost effective and is used without any discomfort for the patient.
+PERIsign is able to detect if a patient suffers from peritonitis very early in the emergency department workflow, without incurring the time and cost associated with additional investigations and consulting senior surgeons.
+PERIsign is fast, accurate and cost effective, reducing patient suffering and enabling healthcare resources to be focused on those in genuine need.